smurfless1/1password-client-v2/README.md

 be found here: https://command-not-found.com/base32

 ## Basic Usage
-Currently tested on Mac OS and Linux.
+Currently tested on macOS and Linux.

 On first usage users will be asked for both the enrolled email, secret key and password.
 There is also verification of your account domain and name.

 For all following usages you will only be asked for a password.

-You will be given 3 attempts and then pointed to reset password documentation or alternatively you can restart your kernel.
+You will be given 3 attempts and then pointed to reset password documentation, or alternatively you can restart your kernel.

 No passwords are stored in memory without encryption.